BlueEagle/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach() simply iterates through each item in an array.
+It does not return anything and only performs the operations you tell it to for each iteration. map() iterates through an array, performing operations in each iteration and returns a new array with all the changes.

 2. Explain the difference between a callback and a higher order function.

+A high order function is a function that calls on another function in order to work.
+Map, filter, reduce, and forEach are all examples of higher order functions.
+A callback is a function you pass to a high order function, it is simply a function being passed somewhere as an argument.
+In higher order functions, callbacks are expected to get the job done.

 3. What is closure?

+A closure is function that contains persistent state information that can be accessed later.
+This is done through accessing a functions properties by an inner function.

 4. Describe the four rules of the 'this' keyword.

+Implicit binding is when using dot notation to call a property of an object left of the `.`.
+Explicit binding is using methods like bind, apply, call to force a function into a binding/context.
+It allows a more general function to apply to a certain parent despite being created elsewhere.
+New binding is when the `new` keyword is used and `this` points to the instance of the new object created.
+Global binding is where `this` refers to the global object, it is where no other binding is specified and the environment is not in strict mode.

 5. Why do we need super() in an extended class?

+super() calls the constructor function for the parent class and initializes the properties inherited from the parent class.

 ### Task 1 - Project Set up